MuchemiMigwi/rewards-converter/readme.md

 # :airplane: Credit Rewards Converter :airplane:
-This is the project repo for the JPMC Software Engineering Lite Program, consult the program instructions for more information.
+This is the project repo for the JPMC Software Engineering Lite Program.

+# Here is the background information on the task
+You work in the credit rewards department at JPMorgan Chase.
+Your team handles conversions from dollars to credit card points, credit card points to miles, miles to credit card points, and so on.
+Today, you are working on a ticket involving the RewardsConverter system, which needs a new part to function.
+This system is missing a crucial class, which you’ll be creating over the course of this program.
+The RewardsConverter system accepts a cash value and returns the corresponding value in airline miles.
+The system needs a RewardValue class to function, which represents the correspondence between currencies, be it cash, airline miles, or something else.
+It will handle the conversion between all of these scales.
+In this task, you will set up your local development environment for coding and implement the aforementioned class.